980f/arduino/idenotes.md

 ## #include paths
-The paths for include files are all over the place. _platform.txt_ has macros for most of them.
+The paths for include files are all over the place. `platform.txt` has macros for most of them.

-Arduino.h  for adafruit samd is found in /home/andyh/.arduino15/packages/adafruit/hardware/samd/1.7.5/cores/arduino/Arduino.h Wire.h:
+Arduino.h  for adafruit samd is found in `/home/andyh/.arduino15/packages/adafruit/hardware/samd/1.7.5/cores/arduino/Arduino.h` Wire.h:
-/home/andyh/.arduino15/packages/adafruit/hardware/samd/1.7.5/libraries/Wire/Wire.h
+`/home/andyh/.arduino15/packages/adafruit/hardware/samd/1.7.5/libraries/Wire/Wire.h`

 ## boards.txt

 ARDUINO_{build.board}
+...

-core.a library is built from:
+???core.a library is built from:

 ## build hooks